margelo/react-native-bignumber/README.md

 Now, all imports for `bn` will be resolved as `react-native-bignumber` instead.

----

 ## Sponsors

 - TODO: List sponsors here

-## Limitations

-As the library uses JSI for synchronous native methods access, remote debugging (e.g. with Chrome) is no longer possible.
-Instead, you should use [Flipper](https://fbflipper.com).

 ## Adopting at scale

 react-native-bignumber was built at Margelo, an elite app development agency.
 For enterprise support or other business inquiries, contact us at <a href="mailto:hello@margelo.io?subject=Adopting react-native-bignumber at scale">hello@margelo.io</a>!

-## Contributing

-See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

-## License

-MIT